alexwholland/Workout-Planner/README.md

 - **Data Loading:** The code reads exercise data from 'exercises_cleaned.csv' and muscle bounds from 'muscle_bounds.csv'.

+- **Heuristic Function:** The heuristic function maximizes the number of unique muscles being trained, enhancing the overall effectiveness of the workout plan.

 - **Constraint Satisfaction Problem (CSP):** The application formulates a CSP using the ortools library to generate a balanced workout plan.

-- **Permutations and Selection:** The code explores permutations of selected exercises to find the most common lowest contributing exercise, ensuring a balanced workout.
+- **Permutations and Selection:** The code explores permutations of selected exercises to find the most common lowest contributing exercise, considering the heuristic function.

 - **Streamlit Integration:** The application is built using the Streamlit framework for a user-friendly interface.